Traveling with Instruments

 If I carry my instrument on board, can I still bring another carry-on?

 This is an area in which the TSA and individual airlines may have different policies.
-The TSA stipulates that passengers can carry one musical instrument in addition to one other carry-on.
+The TSA stipulates that passengers can carry one musical instrument in addition to one other carry-on and one personal item.
 However, individual airlines may not allow a second carry-on; check with your airline directly.
 If you can manage it, consider having your instrument as your only carry-on item.

 What if I run into problems anyway?

-Unfortunately, the situation continues to be unreliable enough that, in spite of all your best proactive efforts, you may still encounter problems.
-It’s advisable to have a back-up, worst case scenario plan to get your instrument where it needs to go on time.
+Unfortunately, the situation has been unreliable enough that, in spite of all your best proactive efforts, you may still encounter problems.
+We’re hoping this will change as the regulations are implemented and personnel are trained in the new rules, but for now It’s advisable to have a back-up, worst case scenario plan to get your instrument where it needs to go on time.
 For example, consider shipping your instrument via an air courier like UPS or FedEx, renting or borrowing at your destination, or taking a train or car instead of flying.

 If you experience issues with a TSA agent or airline staff such as gate crew or flight attendants, remember to stay calm and polite.
 Anger or indignation, however justifiable, will not get a positive or helpful response.